Proven-Paradox/shaper-system/Handbook.md

 You gain 9 additional MP, plus 3 more for each point of [Capacity](#vitalitycapacity).
 This Talent applies retroactively to all levels of Capacity.
 When you gain this Talent, you also gain a point of Capacity without paying the XP cost.

 #### Matter over Mind
 Your resilience extends beyond the physical.
-You may use your Toughness in place of your Soul to determine your Mental Defense.
+You may use your Toughness in place of Soul to determine your Mental Defense.

 #### Measured Strikes
 You practice a fighting style that emphasizes mind over muscle.
 You may use your Mind in place of Strength to determine your Physical Offense.